 - The adaptation of existing courses for health professionals to the audience of patients and caregivers and the general public,

 - The implementation of interactive webinars translated into the languages of the countries involved in the project.
+Read more about the first webinar realized: "Knowing and Mitigating the Impact of COVID-19" (EN)

 The project has a duration of 23 months and started in November 2022.